-Under the new executive severance agreements, if a change of control of our company occurs and if, within two years following that change of control, the executive's employment is terminated by us without cause or the executive terminates his or her employment for good reason, then the executive is entitled to benefits from us.
+Under the new executive severance agreements, if a Change in Control of our company occurs and if, within two years following that Change in Control, the executive's employment is terminated by us without cause or the executive terminates his or her employment for good reason, then the executive is entitled to benefits from us.
 In general, these benefits include:

-- . a lump sum payment of three (for Messrs.
-Netherland, Schumann and Cannon) or two (for Messrs.
-Murray and Kinnear) times the sum of (a) the executive's salary and (b) the greater of (i) the executive's highest target or actual management incentive award for any year or (ii) the average of the two actual incentive awards paid for the two plan years immediately preceding the executive's termination; - . immediate vesting of long-term incentive awards, restricted stock and stock options; - . continuation of medical and other benefits for up to three years;

-- . distribution of accrued nonqualified retirement plan benefits; and - . an additional three years of credited service for purposes of our non-qualified plans.
+- . a lump sum payment of three times the sum of (a) the executive's salary and (b) the greater of (i) the executive's highest target for any year or (ii) the average of the two actual incentive awards paid for the two plan years immediately preceding the executive's termination: - . immediate vesting of long-term incentive awards, restricted stock and stock options; - . continuation of medical and other benefits for up to three years; - distribution of accrued nonqualified retirement plan benefits; and - an additional three years of credited service for purposes of our nonqualified plans.

-We will compensate the executive for any excise tax liability as a result of change of control payments from us under the agreement or otherwise.
-The following officers can receive the above severance benefits if they voluntarily terminate their employment with us during the 30-day period immediately following the first anniversary of a change of control: Messrs.
+We will compensate the executive for any excise tax liability as a result of Change in Control payments from us under the agreement or otherwise.
+The following officers can receive the above severance benefits if they voluntarily terminate their employment with us during the 30-day period immediately following the first anniversary of a Change in Control: Messrs.
 Netherland and Schumann.

-Each executive will acknowledge that neither this offering nor the distribution constitutes a change of control under his or her executive severance agreement with FMC Corporation, his or her new executive severance agreement with our company or any other plans of FMC Corporation or our company.
+Each executive will acknowledge that neither this offering nor the distribution constitutes a Change in Control under his or her executive severance agreement with FMC Corporation, his or her new executive severance agreement with our company or any other plans of FMC Corporation or our company.

-The definition of change of control is the same as that in our stock plan.
-See "Incentive Plans--The Stock Plan--Change of Control."
+The definition of Change in Control is the same as that in our stock plan.
+See "--Incentive Plans--The Stock Plan--Change in Control."